Code-Institute-Submissions/Ferdosull-Milestone_Project_02/README.md

 ## Future "Nice to Have" Additions to The Website <a name="additions"></a>

-If I could make further additions to the WVCC website down the line they would be to include the following:
+If I could make further additions to the VWCC website down the line they would be to include the following:

  * A "Log In" and payments section for returning users.
 This would provide processing and storage of the visitors previous vacation information, similar to booking.com.
- Accumulated trips with the VWCC would enable them to build up a points system whereby further discounts or coupons could be passed back to the visitor.
+ Accumulated trips with the VWCC would enable them to build up a points whereby further discounts or coupons could be passed back to the visitor.

  * At some point down the line I would envision the Top 5 website becoming the Top 10 or the Top 20.
 The JavaScript code has been left in souch a way that this is possible by the most efficient means.
-This would require additional info, additional website links and additional images.
+This would require additional info, additional website links, additional images and updating the "campsites" object.

- * I think a review section for each location could be a good idea and a place where visitors can provide a star rating based on their stay.
+ * I think a customer review section for each location could be a good idea and a place where visitors can provide a star rating based on their stay.

  * For the specific locations chosen by the 5 buttons I would like to show restaurants, attractions and other areas of interest on the Google Maps display also.
- It would involve some more research into each area and further addition to camsite object in the file script.js, but all doable in the future.
+ It would involve some more research into each area and further additions to campsite object in the file script.js, but all possible in the future.
 <br/><br/>